delingren/dot-matrix-clock/README.md

 Now, we want to introduce a very important concept in all things computer related.
 Interrupts!
 So far, all your Arduino code has been 'linear', meaning you do one thing at a time, then move on to the next.
 If you want to control the timing, you use `delay()`.
 Although this is useful, it has its limitations.
 It's very hard to control the exact timing.
 In our case, we want to update our display exactly once a second.
 Not 900 ms, not 1100 ms, exactly 1000 ms. `delay(1000)` won't work well here, because you don't know how long your code in `loop()` takes to run.
 Fortunately, there is another way to precisely control timing.
 We can set an alarm clock.
 Once it expires, it runs a piece of code, called an interupt handler or interupt service routine.
 Take a look at this [code example](./esp32-timer/) to learn how to set up a repeating alarm clock that fires once a second.

+Pay attention to a digital clock.
+Normally, it updates the display once a second.
+In addition, if flashes the colon between hour and minute once a second too, turning it on and off.
+Here is a [code example](./esp32-flash/) demonstrating the concept.

 ### Putting it together

 Now we have all the necessary hardware and software.
 It's time to put everything together on a breadboard, and write the code to display the time and date!
-The three code examples listed above should have all the APIs you need.
+The code examples listed above should have all the APIs you need.
 You might want to take advantage of `Adafruit_Protomatter::printf()` as well.

 ![clock](./media/IMG_1597.jpeg)